GhostRider987/GhostRider987/README.md

 # Hi there 👋, I'm Abhishek Gupta (GhostRider987)

 ## About Me
-I am a pre-final year undergraduate student pursuing BTech in Computer Science and Engineering.
+I am a final year undergraduate student pursuing BTech in Computer Science and Engineering.
 Currently, I'm passionate about learning full-stack web development to enhance my skills and explore the vast possibilities it offers.
 I have a strong foundation in HTML, CSS, and JavaScript, along with proficiency in data structures and algorithms using C++.
 I also have knowledge of C, Java, and Python.

 ## Skills